MR

 Founded in 1992, Canada Protection Plan is one of Canada’s youngest insurance providers, which is open-minded about insuring people with pre-existing medical conditions.
 They are good at providing insurance coverage to people with medical issues without probing or testing them further.

 CPP is Canada’s leading provider of no-medical and simplified-issue life insurance products.
-Those who have difficulty finding coverage, have been rejected before, or want to get approved quickly, would find Canada Protection Plan a good option.
+Those who have difficulty finding coverage, have been rejected before, or want to get approved quickly would find the Canada Protection Plan a good option.

-Also, lower-priced life insurance options are available to those in good health who do not mind waiting for approval for a few weeks.
+Also, lower-priced life insurance options are available to those in good health who are okay with waiting for approval for a few weeks.

 Pros